KacperGierycz/KacperGierycz/README.md

 <br>
 <details>
-  <summary><b>🍒 The Conclus </b></summary>
+  <summary><b>🍒  The Conclusion </b></summary>
   <br />

-  I achive a lot and I'm proud of it.
+  I achieve a lot and I'm proud of it.
-  The way I took needed passion, persistence, iron will to overcome obstacles, inteligence, positive aptitude and a sesns of humor to keep it together.
+  The way I took needed passion, persistence, iron will to overcome obstacles, intelligence, a positive attitude, and a sense of humor to keep it all together.
-  There is stil a lot to learn and create ahead this is what I'm waiting for.
+  There is still a lot to learn and create ahead this is what I'm waiting for.

   </details>